brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

   and you will need to be committed to keep up with its changes.
 Beyond my own experience, I have heard this mentioned by many substrate developers.
+- Instantiated contracts have their own account IDs.
 - Logs from `debug_println` only appear if you run `canvas-node` with `-lruntime=debug`.
 - Run `canvas-node --dev --tmp -lerror,runtime=debug`.